 Deepfakes are AI-generated fake videos depicting individuals who, in reality, never appeared in the staged scene.
 This 21st-century “Photoshop” has the potential to greatly manipulate public opinion.
-This is evident in two party-approved deepfake videos featuring Bharatiya Janata Party (BJP) President Manoj Tiwari criticizing the incumbent Delhi government of Arvind Kejriwal.
+This is evident in two party-approved deepfake videos featuring Bharatiya Janata Party (BJP) member Manoj Tiwari criticizing the incumbent Delhi government of Arvind Kejriwal.
 It’s the first time a deepfake video designed for political motives has been identified in India — and it won’t be the last.

 Officials from BJP partnered with political communications firm The Ideaz Factory to employ deepfakes in order to reach different linguistic voter bases.

 Although the official languages in India are Hindi and English, there are actually 22 major languages in India, written in 13 different scripts, with over 720 dialects.
 In a country of 1.3 billion people, politicians cannot ignore voters who exclusively speak another dialect.

 In the original video, Manoj Tiwari made a brief political statement accusing the current Delhi leadership of making false promises to their electorate.

 The original was then deepfaked in English and Haryanvi, a popular Hindi dialect spoken in Delhi.

 According to Vice, the two deepfakes were shared across 5,8000 WhatsApp groups in the Delhi region, reaching around 15 million people.